Braindeiko01/Arena-Real/README.md

 npm run dev
 ```

+4. Firebase Authentication opens a popup window when signing in with Google.
+To
+   allow this popup to close correctly, the frontend configures the
+   `Cross-Origin-Opener-Policy` header as `same-origin-allow-popups` in
+   `front/next.config.ts`.
+If you still see console warnings about the popup not
+   closing, make sure no browser extension is overriding this header.

-4. The `/chat` page shows all your conversations.
+5. The `/chat` page shows all your conversations.
 When a chat is active, both
    the top and bottom navigation bars include a chat icon that links directly to
    that conversation.
 The icon displays a small red badge while the chat is
    active.